oppia/oppia-web-developer-docs/Schemas.md

 #### Important code pointers

-When adding schemas for the args of a particular handler class, some analysis is typically needed.
 The following points discuss the conventions adopted throughout the codebase for adding schemas to handler classes. **Please read these conventions carefully**.

 ##### Default and optional arguments

 If an argument is not present in a payload/request, and the schema for that argument is defined in the handler, then that argument is treated as “missing”.
-For missing args, schema utils will raise AssertionError which is represented as InvalidInputException by vaidate_and_normalize_args() method.
+For missing args, `schema_utils` will raise an `AssertionError` which will be represented as an `InvalidInputException` by the `vaidate_and_normalize_args()` method.

-To provide default args for a handler, include a key with the name ```default_value``` along with the schema.
-The value for this key is the default value with which the arg will be updated if no value for that arg is provided in the request.
-If an argument is optional and it is not supposed to be updated with any default value, then the “default_value” key should contain None.
+To provide a default value for an argument, include a key with the name `default_value` along with the schema.
+The value for this key is the default value, which will be used if the argument is not present.
+If an argument is optional and it is not supposed to be updated with any default value, then the `default_value` key should map to `None`.

-**Example when default value is provided**: Let ```apply_draft``` be an optional argument which should take the default value False if no value for that arg is provided in the request/payload.
-In that case, the schema for "apply_draft" should look like:
+**Example when a default value is provided**: Let `apply_draft` be an optional argument which should take the default value `False` if no value for that argument is provided.
+In that case, the schema for `apply_draft` should look like:

 ```python
 {